George Albee

-George Wilson Albee (December 20, 1921 - July 8, 2006) was a pioneering, much published and multi award-winning American clinical psychologist who believed societal factors such as unemployment, racism, sexism, and all the myriad forms of exploitation of people by people were the major cause of mental illness.
+George Wilson Albee (December 20, 1921 - July 8, 2006) was an American clinical psychologist who believed societal factors such as unemployment, racism, sexism, and the myriad forms of exploitation of people by people were the major cause of mental illness.
 He was one of the leading figures in the development of community psychology.
 Albee was an advocate for coping with adversity, strengthening individual resources, and social change.
-While there, he married Constance Impallaria, They had four children: Alec, Luke, Marina, and Sarah.
+While there, he married Constance Impallaria, They had four children.

 Early life

 Albee was born in St. Marys, Pennsylvania.
 He attended Bethany College and graduated in 1943 with a Master’s degree.
 He was drafted into the Army Air Forces and served until the end of World War II.
 During his army days, he was exposed to more diversity than what he previously knew from his hometown in Pennsylvania, and with this he was exposed to more diversity in cultures.

 After leaving the forces Albee attended the University of Pittsburgh where he attained his masters and doctoral degrees.
 Having received his doctorate in 1949 he spent the next two years in a research appointment at Western Psychiatric Institute.
 From 1951 to 1953 he worked for the central office of the American Psychological Association.
 He was a distinguished member of Psi Chi psychology honor society.

 In 1953 Albee spent a year at the University of Helsinki, Finland as a Fulbright scholar.